Nolan Gorman Preview, Player Props: Cardinals vs. Padres

 - Gorman is batting .235 with 16 doubles, 24 home runs and 46 walks.

-- Among qualified batters in MLB, he ranks 121st in batting average, 89th in on-base percentage, and 38th in slugging.
+- Among qualified batters in baseball, he ranks 118th in batting average, 91st in on-base percentage, and 38th in slugging.

-- In 32.7% of his games this year, Gorman has had at least one RBI.
-He's picked up more than one in 17.8% and driven in three or more of his team's runs in eight contests.
+- Gorman has picked up an RBI in 33.3% of his games this year, with more than one RBI in 17.6% of his games.
+He has also plated three or more runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.